aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/basic-image-operations/support-shadow-effect/_index.md

 ### Step 5: Save the Modified Image

-Finally, write the updated PSD back to disk:
+Finally, write the updated PSD back to disk using the `save` method of `PsdImage`:

 ```java
 im.save(psdPathAfterChange);